oleg-p/gh-info/README.md

       vendor/             contains dependent 3rd-party packages
-      views/              contains view files for the Web application web/                contains the entry script and Web resources
+      views/              contains view files for the Web application web/                contains the entry script and Web resources src/                contains the Infrasrtructure of application and User Stories

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 5.6.0.
+The minimum requirement by this project template that your Web server supports PHP 7.2.0.

 INSTALLATION